joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 - [ ] Read the [UX department workflow](https://about.gitlab.com/handbook/engineering/ux/ux-department-workflow) which is important to get to know which dates matter and to align yourself to our development rhythm.
 - [ ] Read the [design project and documentation](https://gitlab.com/gitlab-org/gitlab-design/blob/master/README.md).
 Verify that you have access to Figma.
 And ask about any other tools you might need.
 - [ ] Become familiar with [Pajamas](http://design.gitlab.com), which is our design system where we document all product design decisions and things to help us make those decisions, like [personas](https://about.gitlab.com/handbook/marketing/product-marketing/roles-personas/).
-- [ ] For future research engagements, [request access](https://about.gitlab.com/handbook/business-ops/it-ops-team/access-requests/#single-person-access-request) to Qualtrics.
-- [ ] On the [#ux-research](https://gitlab.slack.com/messages/CMEERUCE4) slack channel, request for an invitation to join GitLab workspace on Dovetail

 You can [open an issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new) in the repository to start a discussion on design related matters.
 For new component design or existing component updates, [open and issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/new) in the Pajamas repository.
 For product related matters, the [GitLab issue tracker](https://gitlab.com/gitlab-org/gitlab/-/issues/new) is the correct place.